Pramilachaudhary/Classication-Project/Writeup.md

 for a pharmaceutical company who are interested in studying poisonous mushrooms for medicinal properties.
 I have used the dataset which has the mushroom's physical characteristics such as color, texture, height, cap-diameter etc. which identifies the poisonous mushrooms.

-Random forest classifier to determine the poisonous mushroom and the Accuracy: 0.9885 is achieved by training, validating and testing the dataset using RF classifier.

 # Design:

   **Business Problem**